cstrawberry/predictive-universe/docs/paper/appendices/appendix_w_alphabet_identities.md

 g_1=\sqrt{\tfrac{5}{3}}\,g_Y\quad\text{(equivalently }g_Y=\sqrt{\tfrac{3}{5}}\,g_1\text{)}.
 $$

 **LAN/QFI–capacity rationale.** For a $C^1$ family of CPTP maps near $g=0$ with a full‑rank stationary state, local asymptotic normality (LAN) reduces estimation to a Gaussian shift model; the SLD–QFI eigenvalues $\{\lambda_i\}$ parameterize orthogonal local signal‑to‑noise directions.
-The surrogate
+The surrogate objective

 $$
 g_{\rm true}(u)=\sum_i\ln(1+\lambda_i u)
 $$

-is used as a **concave** (in $u$), monotone‑in‑$u$, capacity‑like objective consistent with the LAN decomposition; it is **concave in $\lambda$** (Helstrom; Holevo; Petz; Paris–Řeháček).
+is used as a capacity-like measure consistent with the LAN decomposition.
+It is **concave** and monotone in $u$.
+The function $\ln(1+\lambda u)$ is also **concave in $\lambda$** for fixed $u>0$ (Helstrom; Holevo; Petz; Paris–Řeháček).
 This appendix does not derive the existence of the Standard Model group, a task addressed in Appendix G.8.
 Instead, it assumes the SM group structure has emerged and proceeds to derive quantitative constraints on its coupling constants from the underlying MPU substrate’s information‑theoretic properties.

 **Standing assumptions.** Throughout this appendix: